 Other than late work and the major assignments I allow remediation for, I do not allow students to retake assignments.
 However, I may ask students to resubmit assignments if they do them incorrectly.
-Once an assignment is graded, it cannot be revised and resubmitted.
+Once an assignment is graded, it cannot be revised and resubmitted unless it is a major assignment.